MSP430F5529 USB LaunchPad Evaluation Kit

 (PDF 2720 KB)

-The MSP430 LaunchPad now has USB!
-The MSP-EXP430F5529LP LaunchPad (or the “F5529 LaunchPad”) is an inexpensive, simple evaluation module for the MSP430F5529 USB microcontroller.
-It’s an easy way to start developing on the MSP430, with an on-board emulation for programming and debugging, as well as buttons and LEDs for simple user interface.
+Develop low power, PC-connected applications with integrated Full-speed USB 2.0 (HID/MSC/CDC).
+The MSP-EXP430F5529LP LaunchPad is an inexpensive, simple microcontroller development kit for the MSP430F5529 USB microcontroller.
+It’s an easy way to start developing on the MSP430 MCU, with an on-board emulation for programming and debugging, as well as buttons and LEDs for simple user interface.

-More information about the LaunchPad , the supported BoosterPacks and available resources can be found at TI’s LaunchPad portal and the MSP430 LaunchPad wiki for design resources and example projects.
+More information about the LaunchPad , the supported BoosterPacks and available resources and example projects can be found at TI’s LaunchPad portal.

 - USB 2.0-enabled MSP430F5529 16-bit MCU